Beyond-jQuery/book/manuscript/ajax.md

 ## Uploading and manipulating files

 Asynchronous file uploading, [a topic that I have quite a bit of experience with][fineuploader], is yet another example of how jQuery can often fail to effectively wrap the web API and provide users with an experience that justifies use of the library.
-This is indeed a complex topic, and while I can't cover everything related to file uploads here, I'll be sure to explain the basics and show how files are be uploaded using jQuery, `XMLHttpRequest`, and `fetch` both in [modern browsers](#modern-browsers) _and_ [ancient browsers](#ancient-browsers).
-In this specific and unusual case, note that Internet Explorer 9 is excluded from the definition of "modern browsers".
+This is indeed a complex topic, and while I can't cover everything related to file uploads here, I'll be sure to explain the basics and show how files can be uploaded using jQuery, `XMLHttpRequest`, and `fetch` both in [modern browsers](#modern-browsers) _and_ [ancient browsers](#ancient-browsers).
+In this specific and somewhat unusual case, note that Internet Explorer 9 is excluded from the definition of "modern browsers".
 The reason for this will become clear soon.

 ### Uploading files in ancient browsers